 PR’s inability to produce valuable results is reflected in underresourcing and underpricing by agencies.
 Most agencies’ pre-tax margins are a miserable 3.6%.
 Twenty percent of agencies price below cost.
 Their sales growth conceals forthcoming ruin.
 A further 44% of PR companies barely break even.
 The remaining one-third of agencies deliver real value, but their profitability is also threatened by consultancies that price below cost.

 Advertising failed when it drifted from its scientific roots.
 It became a creative art form.
 The goal was to make famous adverts, not famous products: the advert was valued (impressions multiplied by recall) rather than the business return.
+Google Ads management Melbourne can guarantee a profitable business campaign.

 Mainstream PR faces a similar malady.
 The industrialization of journalism means that most news stories result from PR.
 Few journalists feel able to generate their news independently.
 As long as PRs can trade off name-checks for trivial prepackaged stories, then they will fail to focus on communicating brand messages that connect with the customer meaningfully.
 PR seems so easy.
 Almost anyone can do it and, if journalists’ complaints are heard, it seems almost anyone does.
 Most leading PR consultancies are perpetrators of catastrophic errors.
 Their industry is seen as an ethical wasteland.